zenstok/react-auth-refresh-token-example/README.md

 This is an example of how to implement refresh tokens in React.

-This project is based on the article ["How to Implement Refresh Tokens in React"](https://dev.to/zenstok/part-23-how-to-implement-refresh-tokens-in-react-84c).
+This project is based on the article ["How to Integrate Refresh Tokens in React"](https://dev.to/zenstok/part-23-how-to-implement-refresh-tokens-in-react-84c).

 ## Installation